younghhk/STAT_COMP/HW2.md

 **Problem 2.
-(Quantile regression models)** Using 'bwt' dataset from Inclass 3, fit quantile regression model to explore the relationship between baby weight and covariates including     Black Married Boy Visit MomEdLevel MomSmoke CigsPerDay MomAge MomAge*MomAge  MomWtGain MomWtGain*MomWtGain at quantile levels from 0.05 to 0.95 by 0.05.
+(Quantile regression models)** Using 'bwt' dataset from Inclass 3, fit quantile regression model to explore the relationship between baby weight and covariates including     Black Married Boy Visit MomEdLevel MomSmoke CigsPerDay MomAge MomAge^2  MomWtGain MomWtGain^2 at quantile levels from 0.05 to 0.95 by 0.05.
 Provide the coefficient tables with confidence interval and interpret the results.

 **Problem 3.** TBA